Motor Neurone Disease is the name for a rare condition where parts of the nervous system become damaged.

 This causes progressive weakness, usually with muscle wasting.
-Motor neurone disease, also known as amyotrophic lateral sclerosis (ALS), occurs when specialist nerve cells in the brain and spinal cord called motor neurones stop working properly.
+Motor Neurone Disease (MND), also known as Amyotrophic Lateral Sclerosis (ALS), occurs when specialist nerve cells in the brain and spinal cord called motor neurones stop working properly.

 Motor neurones control important muscle activity, such as:

-As the condition progresses, people with motor neurone disease will find these activities increasingly difficult – and eventually impossible – to do.
+As the condition progresses, people with MND will find these activities increasingly difficult – and eventually impossible – to do.
 Exactly what causes motor neurones to stop working properly is unclear, but there is not currently thought to be a link with factors such as race, diet and lifestyle.

-In about 5% of cases there is a family history of either motor neurone disease or a related condition called frontotemporal dementia.
+In about 5% of cases there is a family history of either MND or a related condition called Frontotemporal Dementia.
 In most of these cases faulty genes have been identified as contributing to the condition.
-There is no single test to diagnose motor neurone disease and diagnosis is based mainly on the opinion of a neurologist.
+There is no single test to diagnose MND and diagnosis is based mainly on the opinion of a neurologist.
 Sometimes specialised tests are needed to rule out other possible conditions.

 Progression of symptoms

-The symptoms of motor neurone disease begin gradually over weeks and months, usually only on one side of the body initially, and get progressively worse.
+The symptoms of MND begin gradually over weeks and months, usually only on one side of the body initially, and get progressively worse.

 Common early symptoms are: